Cost of Living in Denver, CO: Renting vs. Owning a Home in Denver

 Average Cost to Build a New Home in Denver by Neighborhood

-Denver is a hot spot and popularity can drive up housing prices, but the average cost of new construction in Denver can vary by type of property, area, and other factors.
-Let’s look at a few different Denver neighborhoods to get an idea of the average cost to build a new home in Denver.
+Denver is a hot spot with homebuyers and renters alike.
+The city’s population increased 1.2% in three years, according to data from the U.S. Census Bureau.
+This popularity can drive up housing prices, but the average cost of new construction homes in Denver can depend on factors such as the type of property and the area.
+Let’s look at a few different Denver neighborhoods, so you can get an idea of the average cost to build a new home in Denver, CO.

 Cherry Creek